jessbudd/eleventyone-blog-2019/src/site/blog/typeform-object-object-screenreader-issue.md

 Aria-labels are not manually set in Typeform, so the field must be being passed a value it wasn’t expecting.

-I then moved on to compare the HTML.
+I then moved to comparing the HTML.
 That's when I noticed the form that wasn't working had `<strong>` tags and bolded text.

 <figure>
    <img src="/images/posts/typeform5.png" alt=""/>